Nakkita/MSc_Data-Science/README.md

    - [x] install.packages("sp")
    - [x] install.packages("spatstat")

 3. The cheat sheet depicted below will guide you on how to use the web-application.
-The fully understand how to use the cropping functionality, refer to
+To fully understand how to use the cropping functionality, refer to
    [GitHub](https://jfiksel.github.io/2017-02-26-cropping_images_with_a_shiny_app/)

     ![Alt Text](https://github.com/Nakkita/MSc_Data-Science/blob/main/Blob%20Counter%20Shiny%20Application/webapp.png)